ttn-zh/ic880a-gateway/README.md

 First, connect the concentrator board to the Raspberry Pi as follows:

-Note: Pin 1-20 are on the bottom side of the concentrator board (viewed from the top), pin 21-23 on the top,left side of the board

 iC880a pin      | Description   | RPi physical pin
 ----------------|---------------|-----------------
 21              | Supply 5V     | 2